Andrew-Boucher/Crop-Weed-Detection/README.md

 ## Data Preperation

 Once the data was loaded, the labels were abstracted from the .txt file and put into a dataframe where it was reformated from YOLO into Pascal VOC format.
-Then the images dimensions were reduced and the pixel intensities were scaled.
-Then the data was split into trainging, validation and test sets.
+The images' dimensions were reduced and the pixel intensities were scaled.
+Then the data was split into training, validation and test sets.

 ## Modeling